oroinc/platform/src/Oro/Bundle/LocaleBundle/Resources/doc/reference/managing-localizations.md

 **Oro\Bundle\LocaleBundle\Manager::clearCache**

 Removes Localization objects from cache.
-Next time user will call getLocalization, getLocalizations, getDefaultLocalization or warmUpCache, cache will be recreated.
+The next time a user calls getLocalization, getLocalizations, getDefaultLocalization or warmUpCache, cache will be recreated.

-Example of usage:
+An example of usage:
 ```php
 $localizationManager = $this->get('oro_locale.manager.localization');
 $defaultLocalization = $localizationManager->clearCache();
 ```

-_NOTICE:_ Keep in mind, that cache is cleared also when you run
+_NOTICE:_ Keep in mind that cache is also cleared when you run

 ```text
 php app/console cache:clear